256dpi/aureus/Readme.md

 	// Content wrapper for layout
 	= aureus_content yield

-	// Grid system
-	= aureus_row do
+	// Grid system (with automatic proportion calculation) = aureus_row do
 		%strong only wrapper
 	= aureus_row do |r|
 		- r.column 100 do
 			.one-column
 	= aureus_row do |r|
-		- r.column 2 do
+		- r.column 2 do // two '2 width' colums are the same like 50 / 50
 			.first
 		- r.space 2
 	= aureus_row do |r|